Photo:

 Humble Pie, Seattle

 Want some chicken with your pizza?
 And no, we don’t mean the buffalo wing kind.
-This tiny, eco-friendly eatery has an actual chicken coop on its premises, where your littles can watch the fluffy birdies whose eggs are used to top the prosciutto and arugula pizza.
+This tiny, eco-friendly eatery has an actual chicken coop on its premises, where your littles can watch the fluffy birdies whose eggs are used to top the mushroom and arugula pizza.
 Humble Pie prides itself on its sustainable operations, from solar panels to the local organic ingredients, many grown right in the on-site garden.
-A compact dining room and a heated patio set with picnic tables complete the dining experience, which serves up a changing rotation of hearty pies loaded with everything from pulled pork to seasonal fruit, along with small plates of meatballs, charcuterie, and local wine and beer selections for mom and dad.
+A compact dining room and a heated patio set with picnic tables complete the dining experience, which serves up a changing rotation of hearty pies loaded with everything from pulled pork to seasonal fruit, along with small plates of meatballs, charcuterie, and local wine and beer selections for parents.

 West of Chicago Pizza Company, Seattle